blasferna/django-crispy-formset-modal/docs/advanced-usage.md

       // Your custom code to handle form removal
       // For example, you could update the total amount here };

+    window.crispyFormsetModal.onModalFormOpened = function (modalForm) {
+      // Your custom code to handle modal form opened };

+    window.crispyFormsetModal.onModalFormClosed = function (modalForm) {
+      // Your custom code to handle modal form closed };
   }
 });
 ```

 In the example above, we first check if `window.crispyFormsetModal` exists, as it may not be available in certain scenarios.
-If it exists, we assign functions to the `onFormAdded` and `onFormDeleted` events.
+If it exists, we assign functions to the `onFormAdded` and `onFormDeleted` properties to handle the form addition and removal events, respectively.
+You can replace the comments with your custom logic to update the total amount or perform any other actions you need.